PrayerKeyPrayerKey

 Quick Summary

 Nahum 1:13 is a verse from the book of Nahum in the Old Testament.
+The KJV reads: "For now will I break his yoke from off thee, and will burst thy bonds in sunder."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Nahum 1:13